DKRZ-AIM/HAI-HI-unconference-2023/README.md

 📜 **Rule 3:** Please make sure that your session ideas are understandable to everyone.
 We come from different fields.
 Use as little jargon as possible. 💁

-_**to be discussed**_
-_We will review proposals in a two-stage process.
-On May 15 no more new issues are accepted.
-Until May 29 the existing proposals for sessions can still be discussed, merged, closed, or finalized.
-We will decide on the final program based on what we have after this second deadline._

-If you run into any problems with this process, please contact the program chairs **[tbd](mailto:tbd) and/or [tbd](mailto:tbd)**.
+If you run into any problems with this process, please contact the program chairs [Angela Jurik-Zeiller](mailto:angela.jurik-zeiller@helmholtz-muenchen.de) and/or [Paul Jäger](mailto:p.jaeger@dkfz-heidelberg.de).

-Many thanks for inspiration and help in setting this up to the team of [deRSE23 unconference breakouts](https://github.com/DE-RSE/un-deRSE23-breakouts), Heidi Seibold, Robert Speck, Guido Juckeland

 * Typical unconference [formats](http://unconference.net/methods-2/)
 * Helpfull [tips](https://unconference.net/unconferencing-how-to-prepare-to-attend-an-unconference-2/)

+Many thanks for inspiration and help in setting this up to the team of [deRSE23 unconference breakouts](https://github.com/DE-RSE/un-deRSE23-breakouts), Heidi Seibold, Robert Speck, Guido Juckeland